PacktPublishing/Mastering-Pandas-Second-Edition/README.md

 ## What is this book about?

 pandas is a popular Python library used by data scientists and analysts worldwide to manipulate and analyze their data.
-This book presents useful data manipulation techniques in pandas to perform complex data analysis in various domains.
+This book presents useful techniques and real-world examples on getting the most out of pandas for expert-level data manipulation, analysis and visualization.

 This book covers the following exciting features: